0x3mr/ChillPill/README.md

 - fast deploys
 - modern enough to satisfy our dev needs like handling audio

+## Running locally
+- git clone
+- make sure u have node 18 and npm installed
+- run `npm install` on the project folder
+- run the app `npm run dev`

 ## Deploying
 - We're using `pm2` to run a compiled build